-Bosnia and Herzegovina: Republic of Srpska preparing new investments in energy sector27.
-April 2020. / SEE Energy News
+Bosnia and Herzegovina: Republic of Srpska preparing new investments in energy sector, SEE Energy News

 Even during the lockdown caused by the coronavirus pandemic, the energy system is stable, said Petar Djokic Minister of Energy and Mining of the Republic of Srpska (RS) adding that the Government and the relevant Ministry are preparing new major investments in the energy sector for this year.